Yehuda Bauer: Views and opinions

 In January 2012, Bauer's article in the Israel Journal of Foreign Affairs entitled "The Holocaust, America and American Jewry" precipitated a bitter debate between him, Rafael Medoff (Wyman Institute) and Alexander J. Groth (University of California, Davis), on what the US Government and the Jews of America could and could not have done to rescue the Jews of Europe.
 Bauer has criticized the American political scientist Daniel Goldhagen, who writes that the Holocaust was the result of the allegedly unique "eliminationist" antisemitic culture of the Germans.
 He has accused Goldhagen of Germanophobic racism, and of only selecting evidence which is favorable to his thesis.

+Bauer was known for his criticism of other historians but directed his sharpest rebukes at politicians whom he believed manipulated the Holocaust to serve their agendas, particularly singling out Prime Minister Benjamin Netanyahu.
+In an interview with The Times of Israel in August 2023, he stated, "They use the Holocaust as a political tool.
+This is particularly true of the prime minister.
+He has no understanding at all—he simply does not grasp what happened.
+He deals with Iran; he knows something about Iran, but he knows nothing about the Holocaust."

-In 2003, Bauer stated that "What we have here between the Israelis and the Palestinians is an armed conflict - if one side becomes stronger there is a chance of genocide."
+In 2003, Bauer stated that "What we have here between the Israelis and the Palestinians is an armed conflict – if one side becomes stronger there is a chance of genocide."
 When one of the visitors asked, "Am I to understand that you think Israel could commit genocide on the Palestinian people?," Bauer answered "Yes," and added, "Just two days ago, extremist settlers passed out flyers to rid Arabs from this land.
 Ethnic cleansing results in mass killing."
 Bauer said that opinion polls show that a high percentage of Palestinians want to get rid of Jews.

 Bauer was one of the architects of the Working Definition of Antisemitism, which classifies mainstream Palestinian positions as antisemitic.
 He has argued that calling for Palestinian right of return is antisemitic because he believes it is a prelude to the genocide of Jews.

 Concerning Pope Benedict XVI's pilgrimage to Israel and Jordan, Bauer argued that the Pope meant well and tried to walk the tightrope between Arab-Palestinian-Muslim and Palestinian-Christian enmity toward Israel and the Jews on the one hand, and the collective trauma of Jews in Israel and elsewhere regarding the Holocaust on the other.

 Awards and recognition

-Bauer has received recognition for his work in the field of Holocaust studies and the prevention of genocide.
+Bauer received recognition for his work in the field of Holocaust studies and the prevention of genocide.